TAKE 3: BELIEF BLUEPRINT

 One conviction – “This is my Mama.
 I’m hers” – and she leapt.

-Lastly – when felled, do I get back up?
+When felled, do I get back up?

 The One, with face like flint, who came, that I might become.